Cobidex/alx-backend-user-data/0x01-Basic_authentication/README.md

-Project to implemenmt the basic authentication using the Base64 encoding to aid http transmission of authenntication credentials
+# Simple api for learning basic authentication using Base64 encoding for http protocol